giuliolovisotto/memoc/README.md

 # memoc
-stuff for memoc course at unipd
+Code, data and report for memoc course at unipd